gopasspw/gopass/docs/features.md

 ### Using custom password generators

-To use an external password generator set `GOPASS_EXTERNAL_PWGEN` to any valid executeable with all required arguments.
+To use an external password generator set `GOPASS_EXTERNAL_PWGEN` to any valid executable with all required arguments.
 Please note that the command will be run as-is.
 Not parameters to control length or complexity can be passed.
 Any errors will be silently ignored and gopass will fall back to the internal password generator instead.

 ### In-place updates to existing passwords